Museums and Historic Sites

 Four Flags Hotel

 At the corner of 4th and Main Streets in Niles, this hotel was built in 1925 at a cost of $350,000 and was considered the most modern in Southwestern Michigan.
 It's reputed to have hosted Al Capone, Eleanor Roosevelt, Knute Rockne, and Truman Capote.
 It was the first business to adopt the name "Four Flags" and served as the cultural center of Niles for most of the 20th Century.
-The hotel is open daily and tours may be arranged with advance requests.

 Henry and Ruby Chapin constructed their magnificent home in 1882.
 Donated to the City of Niles in 1933, it served as City Hall and is now administered by the Niles History Center.
 Guided tours are held from May to December.
 Special programs and events will take place throughout the year.